matty-plumski/SNAP_decisions/content/authors/DavidOSullivan/_index.md

 #   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Wanting Jiao is a scientist in the Ferrier Research Institute.
+bio: David is a Professor of Geography and Geospatial Science in VUW's School of Geography, Environment and Earth Sciences

 # interests:
 # - Artificial Intelligence